Sex, Power, Money, Fame

 So what is up there, that the current is trying to reach?

-This is not unmeasurable mysticism.
+This is measurable, and it has been measured.
 When researchers put long-term meditators in scanners, two things show up that map precisely onto this ascent.
 The first is that the brain's , the circuitry of the self-referential me, the part that runs the story of my survival and my standing and my image, goes notably quiet, which is the neural signature of exactly the self-dissolving the heart gate describes.
 The second is that adepts in deep practice generate high-amplitude gamma synchrony across the cortex, the brain's highest centres lighting up and binding together at a level rarely seen otherwise.
 The lower self goes quiet and the higher brain comes online.
 The current has reached, in the other vocabulary, the higher centres of the brain.
 The two maps, once again, are the same map.

 God above all, as the actual mechanism

-Now the heart of the matter, and the answer to the question of how a person actually opens the gate rather than merely admiring the idea of opening it.
+Now the heart of the matter, and the answer to how a person actually opens the gate rather than merely admiring the idea of opening it.

 And the heart gate, the hinge of the whole ascent, is nothing other than the loosening of exactly that conviction.
 The current cannot pass the heart while the self insists on its separateness, because passing the heart is the dissolving of separateness.
 This is why no amount of effort aimed at the symptoms ever opens the gate.
 You cannot defend, satisfy, dominate, and immortalise the separate self all the way into the recognition that there is no separate self.
 The motion is in the wrong direction.